andywenk/mongodb_basics/MongoDB_basics.md

 ### Querying documents with **find()**
 URL: [http://docs.mongodb.org/manual/reference/method/db.collection.find/](http://docs.mongodb.org/manual/reference/method/db.collection.find/)

 As already shown before, documents are retrieved from a collection by firing the method find().
 If no arguments given, find() will return all documents from the collection.
 A nice helper is the method pretty() which can be chained to the find() method invocation.
-This will print the resulting JSON strings in a nicely readable format.
+This will print the resulting documents in a nicely readable format.

 There are various ways to query the collection. basically the documents can be queried with each key available.
 So if one wants to find the document (or all documents) where the name is “Jimi Hendrix”, the query would look like this: